 “At the biological level, ageing results from the impact of the accumulation of a wide variety of molecular and cellular damage over time.
 This leads to a gradual decrease in physical and mental capacity, a growing risk of disease, and ultimately death.
 These changes are neither linear nor consistent and are only loosely associated with a person’s age in years.
 The diversity seen in older age is not random.
-Beyond biological changes, ageing is often associated with other life transitions such as retirement, relocation to more appropriate housing, and the death of friends and partners.”
+Beyond biological changes, ageing is associated with other life transitions like retirement, relocation to more appropriate housing, and the death of friends and partners.”

 Ageing – a ‘Catch 22’